raymundovr/coffee-rustviews/README.md

 ## Configuration

 The presence of a configuration file is required.
-The [config.sample.json](config.sample.json) contains all possible configuration options needed to run the project.
+JSON and TOML  formats are supported.
+This file contains all possible configuration options needed to run the project.
+Refer to the sample files to get an overview of these options.

 ### Configuring Gitlab settings

 Before starting be sure to have obtained a [Gitlab API Token](https://docs.gitlab.com/ee/api/README.html#authentication) to authenticate the requests.

 Once you have the authentication token include it in the configuration file in the `gitlab` section.
-Example:
+Example in JSON:

 ```json
 {